microsoftarchive/iot-journey/docs/06-ad-hoc-exploration.md

 - Easy to configure.
 Stream Analytics uses a declarative model to specify the input and output streams, and the transformations to be performed by the processing.
 - Easy to manage.
 Stream Analytics is an Azure service, so you don't need to provision or maintain VMs.
 - Stream Analytics can pull in *reference data* from blob storage.
 Reference data is static or infrequently changing data.
 For example, in our Fabrikam scenario, we use this look up the building number from the device ID.
-- Stream Analytics is integrated with Event Hubs, which we picked for event ingestion.
-(See [Journal entry 1][journal1].)
+- Stream Analytics is integrated with Event Hubs, which we picked for [event ingestion].

 **Concerns: **